One of the most overlooked factors for how to market a book is adequately preparing for the book’s launch.

 For those of you who are thinking you’ll hold off because your book is already out – don’t fall into that trap of delaying your authorship education!

 Having this knowledge and keeping these details on your radar for your next book will be invaluable, so start preparing yourself for a successful book launch today, whether your next release is next month, or next year.
-(If you’d like to know more about the best time to launch your book, read this.)

 - What’s your launch plan?
 Don’t wait till the last minute to create a solid launch plan to work from.
-(To learn more, read this article about when to start your book marketing.)

 - Decide which magazines, media, bloggers or publications you’ll target and do that early!
 Get your list ready and begin your research.